 Question 3: Diversification

 Let’s say you decide to take your $100 out of the bank and put it into some other investments so that you can earn more money.
-Which is safer: investing your $100 in the stock of a single company or putting it into an index fund that covers a wide variety of stocks?
+Which is safer: investing your $100 in the stock of a single company or putting it into an index fund that covers a large chunk of the stock market?

 The answer that the index fund is a safer investment.
 If you put all your money into the stock of just one company, and that company goes bust, you’ll lose everything.
 An index fund, by contrast, has built-in diversification, spreading out your money across multiple companies’ stocks.
 Even if one of those companies goes bankrupt, you’ll lose only a small portion of your investment.

 You’re preparing to buy your first home.
 You have a choice of two mortgage loans: a 30-year fixed-rate mortgage at 6% interest or a 15-year mortgage at the same rate.
 Which one will cost you more in interest overall?